AN EARLY ‘STAMP’ OF STUPIDITY

 ‘Well, not really Rob…’ But he wasn’t listening, he was too busy working out our projected profits on his calculator.

 The lady at the Post Office soon realized what I was up to.
 She said that people like me were ruining the market for bonafide collectors and that I was wasting my time….it would take a hundred years for my stamps to rise above face value.
 I pretended not to take any notice, but I already had a nasty feeling she might be right.
-Soon I had accumulated so many I had to store them in a suitcase.

 By this time, Australia Post had realized they were onto a winner.
 There were new issues nearly every week, some in sets of half a dozen different denominations.
-My wages would vanish before I even got to the first day covers.
+My wages would almost vanish before I even got to the first day covers.
 I felt they were mocking me with their wretched packaging.
 FUN???
 I don’t think so!

 ‘Tell the lady at the post office that you need perfect sheets.’ he would say.
 ‘And ask her not to smudge the postmarks on the first day covers.’